Azure/azure-sdk-for-js/sdk/keyvault/keyvault-admin/README.md

 ### Long Running Operations

-The Azure SDK for TypeScript and JavaScript offers a common abstraction for long running operations through the package [core-lro][corelro].
+The Azure SDK for TypeScript and JavaScript offers a common abstraction for long running operations through the package [core-lro][core-lro].
 In particular, the operations done by the [KeyVaultBackupClient][src-backup-client] may take as much time as needed by the Azure resources, requiring a client layer to keep track, serialize and resume the operations through the lifecycle of the programs that wait for them to finish.

 The [KeyVaultBackupClient][src-backup-client] offers three methods that execute Long Running Operations: